 An accredited investor platform is a website that enables accreted investors to purchase securities from a wide range of offerings listed on the platform.
 The listed offerings are usually structured to comply with Rule 506(c), which permits general solicitation and advertising, so there is no issue with advertising and promoting the platform or its listed offerings.
 The securities offerings themselves are structured as separate private placements, and the disclosures that would typically be in a printed private placement memorandum are instead made available on the portal.
 The portal typically restricts access to accredited investors, but the issuer is ultimately responsible for verifying each investor’s accredited status.
 Depending on the structure of the portal, its operator may be required to register with the SEC as a securities broker–dealer.

 A creation of the JOBS Act, equity crowdfunding became legal for the first time in the U.S. in June 2015, when the SEC implemented its equity crowdfunding regulations.
 These regulations are modeled on the SEC’s regulations for securities broker–dealers, and requires the portal to register with the SEC as a crowdfunding portal.

 The main advantage of conducting a securities offering through an equity crowdfunding platform is that non-accredited investors may participate.
 As 96% of the persons in the U.S. are not accredited, this opens up the offering process to a much larger number of people.
 The main disadvantage of equity crowdfunding is that an issuer is limited to raising a maximum of $1 million dollars in any 12-month period.
-For this reason, Equity crowdfunding is probably not a practical solution for an ICO.

 For further information, please visit our sister site crowdfundinglawyer.us.